hadronous/pic-js/packages/pic/README.md

 ## API Docs

 More detailed documentation is available in the [API docs](https://hadronous.github.io/pic-js/).
+The best place to start is with the [PocketIc](https://hadronous.github.io/pic-js/classes/PocketIc.html) class and then move onto the [Actor](https://hadronous.github.io/pic-js/interfaces/Actor.html) class.

 ## Examples